nuxt-modules/tailwindcss/docs/content/en/tailwind-config.md

 </alert>

-## `exposeConfig`
+## Referencing in the application

+It can often be useful to reference tailwind configuration values in runtime.
+For example to access some of your theme values when dynamically applying inline styles in a component.

-If you need resolved tailwind config in runtime, you can enable exposeConfig option in nuxt.config:
+If you need resolved Tailwind config at runtime, you can enable the [exposeConfig](/options#exposeconfig) option:

 ```js{}[nuxt.config.js]
 export default {